Kotlin/KEEP/proposals/stdlib/success-or-failure.md

 If `doSomething` here throws an exception, then all exceptions that were returned in a list by `readFilesCatching` are lost.

-Some IDE inspections can be designed to detect these kinds problems.
+Some IDE inspections can be designed to detect these kinds of problems.
 It is an open question how exactly they should work and and whether it is really a big problem after all.

 ## Future advancements